Visiting Birmingham Museum and Art Gallery

 For enquiries or to make a booking contact the Education Bookings Team on 0121 348 8001 or email firstname.lastname@example.org

-All of the Learning Zone is accessible for wheelchair users; we also have an easy access toilet available.
+All of the Education Space is accessible for wheelchair users by lift and by ramp from the Great Charles Street entrance; we also have an easy access toilet available.
 Access to the rest of the museum is then accessible via a lift in the Learning Zone.

-Goodie bags are available to pre-order and need be be paid for on the day.
-We can prepare your own individual goodie bags.
-For more details and to pre-order your bags please download the Goodie Bag Order Form (Word format).
+Goody bags are available to pre-order and need to be paid for on the day or via invoice.
+We can prepare your own individual goody bags.

 Pupil / Teacher Ratio